We are working on a new Local Plan to shape how Enfield is developed in the future. The key challenges we need to

 Reference copies of the Draft DMD are available at the Civic Centre and local libraries.

 The seven north London boroughs of Barnet, Camden, Enfield, Hackney, Haringey, Islington and Waltham Forest are preparing a joint North London Waste Plan.

 The waste plan will identify a wide range of suitable land for the management of all North London's waste up to 2035, and include policies and guidelines for determining planning applications for waste developments.

 For further information, visit North London Waste Plan.

 We are required to keep the Local Plan preparation process under review and to produce a monitoring report.
-The monitoring report assesses the implementation of policies contained within the Local Plan documents.
+The Annual Monitoring Report assesses the implementation of policies contained within the Local Plan documents.

 Monitoring reports can be downloaded here: